tjfentie/GAME-Resource-Test/docs/support.md

       <li>Federally funded programs available in every U.S. state to support access to assistive technology.</li>
       <li>Often provide device loan programs, allowing users to trial equipment before purchasing.</li>
       <li>May offer funding support, reutilization programs, and equipment demonstrations.</li>
-      <li>Can be a strong pathway for obtaining adaptive gaming equipment through existing AT infrastructure.</li>
       <li>Services vary by state, so local program offerings should be reviewed individually.</li>
     </ul>
   </div>